 So are digital showrooms worth it?

-At the time of the Tommy Hilfiger digital showroom our opinion was, and still is that digital showrooming is the way forward.
-In fact, the message from Daniel Grieder, chief executive of Tommy Hilfiger was clear, digital show-rooming is more efficient and more effective; buyers and sales people like it; it’s not the future, it is the now.
+At the time of the Tommy Hilfiger digital showroom our opinion was, and still is that digital showrooms are the way forward.
+In fact, the message from Daniel Grieder, chief executive of Tommy Hilfiger is clear, digital show-rooming is more efficient and more effective; buyers and sales people like it; it’s not the future, it is the now.

 Digitalisation is a massive topic across many industries and the rise of the omni-channel experience is just as important in B2B as it is in B2C.
 The trends generally arise in B2C and filter through into B2B, we saw that with e-commerce.
 It’s evident that’s happening here too.